31d4r/AntyGram/README.md

 <p>It looks as normal feed as Instagram, Facebook and Twitter has.
 More less...but it looks nice.</p>
 <img src="https://i.imgur.com/TVAhYrD.png" width="320" height="640">
 <br>
 <p>As all social media network has something special, I have the same one.
 Nothing more than normal feed.
 Lol this was so stupid.
 Don't worry images are hardcoded.
-YOu think I am going to pay more space to put a profile image?
-Only if I have the salary but as a student, sorry no. There are some features as:</p>
+There are some features as:</p>
 <p>1.
 Of course you are able to wirte a post (it would be stupid if I wrote: post a post?
 Oh english grammar).</p>
 <p>2.
 Time is working, since the 0 seconds ago back to 1970.
 So it means, it works totally fine.</p>
 <p>3.
 You are able to scroll the posts until you get bored.</p>